wouter-h/ArchChangeTracker/README.md

 **followed by** an input file location.<br/>
 **-of**: stands for output file<br/>
 **followed by** an output file location.<br/>
+**-name** stands for the (sub)strings that it will filter the packages on.<br/>
+**followed by** either a single string denoting the string it will filter on.
+OR an array of strings.
+E.g. "[package_path_1,package_path_2,package_path)3]".
+Note there are no spaces between the commas.
+If there were, the spaces would be treated as part of the string.<br/>
-mvn exec:java -pl ArchChangeTracker -Dexec.args="-if '/home/muffin/Documents/Universiteit/master internship/tajo_arcan' -of '/home/muffin/Documents/Universiteit/master internship/csvfiles/1.csv'"
+mvn exec:java -pl ArchChangeTracker -Dexec.args="-if '/home/muffin/Documents/Universiteit/master internship/tajo_arcan' -of '/home/muffin/Documents/Universiteit/master internship/csvfiles/1.csv' -name '[test1,test2,test3]'"
 <br/>
 <br/>
 **first argument**: Commits fed to the first bash script.<br/>